wohugb/ethereum-docs/docs/Infrastructure/Consortium-Chain-Development.md

 However, the Merkle tree also comes with its efficiency cost; hence, in those applications that do not require it, an optimal solution may be to simply get rid of the Merkle tree, and instead store the state in the database directly, so three state changes would correspond to three database operations.
 That said, it is important not to jump to this conclusion too quickly, as there are several ways to optimize the Merkle tree without removing it entirely.
 This includes:

-* Allowing the storage of unlimited-size values in the state, instead of just 32-byte values (see [EIP 97](https://github.com/ethereum/EIPs/issues/97)).
+* Allowing the storage of unlimited-size values in the state, instead of just 32-byte values (see [EIP 97][33]).
 In cases where a contract very often needs to store many values at the same time (eg. a blockchain-based order book storing buy currency, sell currency, price, quantity, seller), this may improve efficiency by as much as 2x.
 * Removing the storage of intermediate root hashes after every transaction, instead doing it after every block.
-This (1) allows for the cache to be used more, so if many transactions in a block modify a single account only a single Merkle tree update needs to be done for that account for the entire block, (2) allows the Merkle tree to be updated using a more efficient algorithm (eg. see in [the benchmarks](https://github.com/ethereum/wiki/wiki/Benchmarks) the Go client, which has this optimization, needs 28.5 milliseconds instead of 45.7 to update when the number of intermediate root hash calculations is reduced by 40%), (3) allows the Merkle tree to be updated using a more parallelizable algorithm, and (4) potentially opens the door to some heuristic parallel transaction execution optimizations.
+This (1) allows for the cache to be used more, so if many transactions in a block modify a single account only a single Merkle tree update needs to be done for that account for the entire block, (2) allows the Merkle tree to be updated using a more efficient algorithm (eg. see in [the benchmarks][9] the Go client, which has this optimization, needs 28.5 milliseconds instead of 45.7 to update when the number of intermediate root hash calculations is reduced by 40%), (3) allows the Merkle tree to be updated using a more parallelizable algorithm, and (4) potentially opens the door to some heuristic parallel transaction execution optimizations.
 * Changing the serialization algorithm or the trie algorithm (eg. making it a binary trie instead of hexary as it is now)
 * Software-level improvements

 The optimal strategy is to pursue three paths (namely, adding an option to instantiate an ethereum chain without a Merkle tree, exploring protocol hardforking options to make the Merkle tree more efficient, and exploring software-level improvements to the code) in parallel.

-## Transaction Parallelizability
+## 交易可平行性

-One common criticism (see [http://www.multichain.com/blog/2015/11/smart-contracts-slow-blockchains/](http://www.multichain.com/blog/2015/11/smart-contracts-slow-blockchains/)) of the current Ethereum model is that because it is so open-ended in the effects that transactions can have, verifying transactions in parallel is difficult.
+One common criticism (see [http://www.multichain.com/blog/2015/11/smart-contracts-slow-blockchains/][34]) of the current Ethereum model is that because it is so open-ended in the effects that transactions can have, verifying transactions in parallel is difficult.
 Once intermediate state root computation is removed, one heuristic strategy that can be employed works as follows:

 1. Select the next `k` transactions, `t[1] ... t[k]`, that need to be processed.
 Process them all in parallel threads on top of the current state (giving each one a separate cache if it reads data that it already wrote), and during execution keep track of the set of addresses that each thread read and the set of addresses that each thread wrote to.
 2. Let `(i, j)` be the earliest collision (ranked by `j`) where (i) `i < j`, (ii) `t[j]` read something that transaction `t[i]` wrote.